Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Performance Evaluation

-The evaluation of all algorithms includes three key metrics: 1) \emph{Mission efficiency}, 2) \emph{Sensing accuracy} and 3) \emph{Energy cost}.
+The evaluation of all algorithms includes three key metrics: (i) \emph{Mission efficiency}, (ii) \emph{Sensing accuracy} and (iii) \emph{Energy cost}.
 These metrics are determined using Eq.(\ref{eq:effi}), (\ref{eq:acc}) and (\ref{eq:energy}) respectively.
 We use the number of vehicles detected/observed by drones to represent the sensing values defined in this paper.
-Furthermore, to obtain a comprehensive assessment that considers all three metrics, we conduct an overall performance evaluation using Eq.(\ref{eq:objective}).
+Furthermore, to obtain a comprehensive assessment that considers all three metrics, the overall performance evaluation is conducted using Eq.(\ref{eq:objective}).

-\subsection{Results and Analysis}
+\subsection{Results and analysis}

+Before evaluate the metric performance, the complexity of all approaches are compared.
+Given the number of nodes per layer $W$, number of episodes $\mathcal{E}$, size of state space $\mathcal{X}$, and number of actions $A$, the computational complexity of DNN is approximately $O(C_{dnn}):=O((\mathcal{X}+A)W+3W^2)$~\cite{omoniwa2023communication}.
+The comparison of both computational and communication cost is shown in Table~\ref{table:complexity}, where $I$ denotes the number of iterations in \emph{EPOS}.
+The results illustrate that \emph{DO-RL} significantly lowers the computation cost by reducing the number of actions required during training on a temporal scale.
+In contrast, \emph{MAPPO} has higher action-state space, thereby leading to higher training complexity and exploration inefficiency in training. \emph{DO-RL} also has low communication cost due to the tree communication topology compared to other distributed optimization methods such as COHDA and CBBA.
+More results of complexity comparison and training convergence are shown in Appendix~\ref{appendix_compare}.

-There are six dimensions for the complex scenario we study here: (i) the density of drones, (ii) the number of periods, (iii) the number of cells, (iv) the number of charging stations, (v) the density of vehicles, (vi) the number of drones and cells while fixing the density of drones, (vii) the remaining battery level, and (viii) the charging load.
+To study the sensing scenario, there are six dimensions: (i) the density of drones, (ii) the number of periods, (iii) the number of cells, (iv) the number of charging stations, (v) the density of vehicles, (vi) the number of drones and cells while fixing the density of drones.
 Results are shown in Fig.~\ref{fig:drones}-\ref{fig:charge_load}, where the shadow area around the lines represents the standard deviation error of the results.